On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: RELATED WORK

-The first part of this state-of-the-art reviews the application of IPF procedure to normalize contingency tables\footnote{A contingency table displays the frequency distribution of two or more categorical variables.
-Confusion matrices are special cases of contingency tables.}, while the second focuses on the impact of distribution bias on the confusion matrix.
+The first part of this state-of-the-art reviews the application of IPF procedure to normalize contingency tables, while the second focuses on the impact of distribution bias on the confusion matrix.